Perverse sheaves on symmetric products of the plane: Perverse sheaves on

 \subsection{Stratification preliminaries}

 In this section we collect some definitions and results about stratifications and constructible sheaves that we will need.
 Since we will sometimes consider open subsets of $S^nX$ in the analytic topology, we work with complex analytic varieties rather than algebraic varieties.
+The notion of stratification we will work with is the following.

 \begin{definition} A stratification of an analytic variety $Y$ is a decomposition